 New Trustees for 2017

-Music Venue Trust is proud to round off a highly successful year for its campaign to protect, secure and improve Grassroots Music Venues (GMVs) by announcing the addition of Lohan Presencer, Chairman of Ministry of Sound and Sarah Thirtle, Head of Business Lending Programmes at Creative United to its Board of Trustees.
+Music Venue Trust is proud to round off a highly successful year for its campaign to protect, secure and improve Grassroots Music Venues (GMVs) by announcing the addition of Lohan Presencer, Chairman of Ministry of Sound and Sarah Thirtle, Director of Business Support Programmesat Creative United to its Board of Trustees.

 The Trust’s campaign to secure a better future for the UK’s GMVs has gained significant profile and support during 2016, with successes including: